RobloxAPI/doc/GUIDELINES.md

 	[Foo Bar](#doc-foo-bar-2)

+When creating new headings, other occurrences of headings with the same name in the document should be considered, as well as links to those headings.
+The heading number within a link may have to be adjusted.

 If an entity name is too unwieldy for linking to within a document, then reference links may be used.
 The reference should be placed at the top of the section of the referred entity.